 Master Programme in Resource Recovery - Polymer Materials for the Circular Economy

-In this Master's programme, you will take part in the university's leading research in resource recovery and textile technology.
+As a student in this Master's programme, you will have the opportunity to engage in the forefront of the university's research activities focussed on resource recovery and textile technology.

 In the first term, the programme places a specific emphasis on courses pertaining to polymer materials.

 During the subsequent term, you will acquire broad competencies within the present state and future directions within the field of resource recovery on both a global and national scale.
 This entails an exploration of business insights and methodological knowledge, including life cycle analysis.

 Lastly, the programme includes a year-long 60 credits degree project, wherein you will investigate the area of your particular interest in depth.
 This degree project can be conducted either within the industry or in collaboration with our esteemed researchers and doctoral candidates at the Swedish Centre for Resource Recovery and the Swedish School of Textiles at the University of Borås.
 It is also possible to do a 30 credit-degree project by taking additional elective coursework.